-Quirino is one of the 4 major provinces in Cagayan Valley Region.
+Quirino is one of the 4 major provinces of Cagayan Valley Region.
 It’s a landlocked area, meaning it is completely surrounded by land and has no direct access to the sea.
-But what it lacks in beaches it more than made up with its breathtaking view of the Sierra Madre range, numerous waterfalls, rivers, and caves.
+But what it lacks in beaches it more than made up for with its breathtaking view of the Sierra Madre Range, numerous waterfalls, rivers, and caves.

 There are buses that go directly to Quirino from Cubao, Quezon City.
 Travel time is 10 hours.
 Take the Five Star bus in Cubao terminal; bus fare is PHP 490 (USD 9.84).
 For convenience, and this you should consider given the fact that you’d be on the road for 10 hours, book a seat online.
 Read my article, Quirino Province: A Prelude to an Awesome Long Weekend for more information.

 There’s a list of recommended inns and hotels in the Quirino Province website.
 Rates are pretty low, and when I say low it means they go anywhere between PHP 75 (USD 1.51) to PHP 1,500 (USD 30.18).
 Now the question you should be asking really is, which part of Quirino should you stay in?
 If you want to be close to the Capitol then go to Cabarroguis.
 Nagtipunan, on the other hand, is close to many attractions, but I wouldn’t suggest it based on the fact that it is far compared with the other municipalities.
 What I’d propose is Maddela as it is the perfect jump-off point from all the known tourist destinations in Quirino.